sage-code/eve/manual/control.md

 when (expression) do
   when (expression) do
    ** nested path
-  done;
-done;
+  done
+done
 ```

 ## Quest

 The quest is a multi-path value based selector.
-It is used in conjunction with { "do", "other" }
+It is used in conjunction with { "do", "other", "done"}

 **syntax:**